maritimeconnectivity/MCP-PKI/README.md

     // Extract Identity information from the certificate PKIIdentity user = CertificateHandler.getIdentityFromCert(cert);
 ```
+Here `urn:mrn:mcl:ca:maritimecloud` states the *root-ca-alias* which will be defined differently to each identity provider.

 ## Commandline interface
 The secondary function of this software is to provide a (relatively) easy to use interface for the PKI manager.
 How to use is will be described below.